-Daniel Hoffman was born in New York City on April 3, 1923.
+Daniel Gerard Hoffman was born in New York City on April 3, 1923.
 He published numerous books of poetry, most recently, The Whole Nine Yards: Longer Poems (Louisiana State University Press, 2009) and Makes You Stop and Think: Sonnets (George Braziller, 2005).
-Other titles by Hoffman include Beyond Silence: Selected Shorter Poems 1948–2003 (2003); Darkening Water (2002); Middens of the Tribe (1995); Hang-Gliding from Helicon: New and Selected Poems, 1948–1988, winner of the 1988 Paterson Poetry Prize; Brotherly Love, (1981) a National Book Award and National Book Critics Circle Award nominee; The Center of Attention (1974); Broken Laws (1970); Striking the Stones (1968); The City of Satisfactions (1963); A Little Geste and Other Poems (1960); and An Armada of Thirty Whales (1954), chosen by W. H. Auden for the Yale Series of Younger Poets.
-Hoffman adapted Brotherly Love as the libretto for Ezra Laderman’s oratorio (2000), and published his translation from the Italian of Ruth Domino’s A Play of Mirrors (2002).
+Other titles by Hoffman include Beyond Silence: Selected Shorter Poems 1948–2003 (Louisiana State University Press, 2003); Darkening Water (Louisiana State University Press, 2002); Middens of the Tribe (Louisiana State University Press, 1995); Hang-Gliding from Helicon: New and Selected Poems, 1948–1988 (Louisiana State University Press, 1988), winner of the 1988 Paterson Poetry Prize; Brotherly Love (Random House, 1981), a National Book Award and National Book Critics Circle Award nominee; The Center of Attention (Random House, 1974); Broken Laws (Oxford University Press, 1970); Striking the Stones (Oxford University Press, 1968); The City of Satisfactions (Oxford University Press, 1963); A Little Geste and Other Poems (Oxford University Press, 1960); and An Armada of Thirty Whales (Yale University Press, 1954), chosen by W. H. Auden for the Yale Series of Younger Poets.
+Hoffman adapted Brotherly Love as the libretto for Ezra Laderman’s oratorio (2000), and published his translation from the Italian of Ruth Domino’s A Play of Mirrors (Gradiva Publications, 2002).

-Hoffman served as Consultant in Poetry to the Library of Congress from 1973 to 1974 (the appointment now called the Poet Laureate) and was a Chancellor Emeritus of the Academy of American Poets.
-From 1988 to 1999 Hoffman was Poet in Residence at St. John the Divine, where he administered the American Poets’ Corner.
+Hoffman served as consultant in poetry to the Library of Congress from 1973 to 1974 (the appointment now called “poet laureate”) and was a Chancellor Emeritus of the Academy of American Poets.
+From 1988 to 1999 Hoffman was poet-in-residence at St. John the Divine, where he administered the American Poets’ Corner.
 Until 1996, he taught as the Felix E. Schelling Professor of English at the University of Pennsylvania.
-He also received an honorary Doctor of Humane Letters degree from Swarthmore College in Swarthmore, Pennsylvania, where he also resides.
+He also received an honorary Doctor of Humane Letters degree from Swarthmore College in Swarthmore, Pennsylvania, where he resided.